-Water is essential for the growth of bacteria ; while the amount required by individual bacteria varies considerably, it is an accepted fact that growth cannot take place on an absolutely dry surface.
+Water is essential for the growth of bacteria; while the amount required by individual bacteria varies considerably, it is an accepted fact that growth cannot take place on an absolutely dry surface.

-The incomplete results obtained by the chemical analysis of bacteria indicate that the following elements are required to build up their complicated protoplasm : oxygen, hydrogen, nitrogen, carbon, together with salts of sulphur, phosphorus, calcium, potassium, magnesium, sodium and iron.
+The incomplete results obtained by the chemical analysis of bacteria indicate that the following elements are required to build up their complicated protoplasm : oxygen, hydrogen, nitrogen, carbon, sulphur, phosphorus, together with salts of calcium, potassium, magnesium, sodium and iron.
 These simple substances are usually obtained from the splitting up of complex compounds by bacterial enzymes.
 The actual process by which the bacterial protoplasm is synthesized is, however, not understood.

 Bacteria, as a rule, are very adaptable and are able to grow on a wide variety of media.
-Nevertheless, in the preparation of artificial media the aim should be to imitate as far as possible the natural environmental conditions of the bacteria under examination.
-In view of the great variation in the requirements of the different bacteria, it is in no way surprising that a large number of media has been described (see Chapter XXXVI.).
+In the case of certain essentially parasitic organisms, such as the gonococcus and the meningococcus, growth takes place only on enriched media when freshly isolated from the body-tissues.
+However, after culture on artificial media for some time growth can usually be obtained on simpler media.
+In the preparation of artificial media the aim should therefore be to imitate as far as possible the natural environmental conditions of the bacteria under examination.
+In view of the great variation in the requirements of the different bacteria, it is in no way surprising that a large number of media has been described (see Chapter XXXVII.).
 Complex proteins, carbohydrates and sometimes fats are required; these are hydrolyzed by enzyme action to simpler products, which are utilized by the bacteria to build up the cell-cytoplasm.
 In many instances substances injurious to the bacteria are produced during multiplication and growth is arrested.
 In addition to the food supply other factors exercise a great influence on bacterial multiplication; important in this respect are the atmospheric conditions, the temperature of incubation and, in certain cases, the presence of accessory factors in the medium.